 United States: Intellectual property

-Within Patent prosecution: utility and design patents, tier 4
+Within Patent licensing and transactional, tier 4

-Within Trademarks: non-contentious (full coverage), tier 4
+Within Trademarks: non-contentious: full coverage, tier 4

 United States: Investment fund formation and management